-Coordinator of the Minor: Aaron Godfrey
+CLS Program Coordinator: Aaron Godfrey

 E-mail: Aaron.Godfrey@stonybrook.edu

 Classical Civilization (CLS)

 The minor in Classical Civilization provides students with a broad knowledge of the cultures of ancient Greece and Rome.
 After elementary literary surveys, the student completes at least two semesters of Latin and selects a mixture of courses with classical content from offerings in classics, classical languages, and related courses from other departments.